 Back to school season is here and many parents are just as nervous as their kids about a new school year starting.
 Will your child fit in with their new classmates?
 Will they eat a healthy lunch?
 Will they be safe on their way to and from school?

-Officer Evans says that following these four suggestions will go a long way toward making sure your kids are safe on their journey to school.
+Many parents are concerned about the child’s safety when walking to and from school.
+Detroit Police Officer Monica Evans says that following these four suggestions will go a long way toward making sure your kids are safe on their journey to school.